MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 ## Create networking resources

-# Create a virtual network, subnet, and a public IP address.
-These resources are used to provide network connectivity to the VM.
+# Create a virtual network, a subnet, and a public IP address, resources that are used provide network connectivity to the VM

 # Create a subnet configuration
 $subnetConfig = New-AzureRmVirtualNetworkSubnetConfig `